- 24 Jan 2023

 The Admin Panel is a centralized tool to help Airtable admins manage their organization’s Enterprise account.
-In the Admin Panel, admins can take an active role in maintaining security and modifying user and group access to Airtable workspaces and bases by various means.
-This article is a high-level overview of what Admins can accomplish within the Admin Panel.
+Learn how admins can take an active role in maintaining security and modifying user and group access to Airtable workspaces and bases by various means.

 To accommodate for all of the various ways that admins may need to manage their organization’s use of Airtable the Admin Panel has various points of overlapping functionality.
 This article and the other support materials linked below are meant to help admins understand and master these various means to an end.
 Broadly speaking, the Admin Panel allows admins to: